nd-jeong/Digital-Penny-Pincher/README.md

 This application makes tracking a user's spending simpler, more organized, and will help keep them under their monthly budget.
 After a user creates an account, they can add their credit and/or debit cards.
 They then set their maximum budget limit for the month.

+The app will automatically notify the user via SMS text message and/or email when they have exceeded 50% of their monthly budget limit.
+The user can also edit when and how they receive alerts.
+Such as being alerted when their budget has hit a different threshold (25%, or 1/3rd etc.).
+User can also input the charge in their dashboard, with a user friendly UI to choose whether or not that transaction is Personal, Business, Charity, or Other.
+Choosing "other" will allow user to input a description for that charge.

 ## Wireframes

 https://ga-students.slack.com/files/UHJMTP4EM/FKMBF71HT/wire_frame_for_projet_3.png